Graphic Designer | AI Artist

 About

-• Since 2022: In-house designer at Weiß Freiburg – focus on book design, instagram: @weissfreiburg
+• Since 2022: In-house Graphic Designer, Weiß Freiburg.
+Book design, editorial systems, visual concepts. instagram: @weissfreiburg

-• 2000–2007: Designer in agencies & print shops, e.g. chilli city magazine for the Freiburg area, smp book design
+• 2000–2007: Designer in agencies and print studios, including chilli city magazine (Freiburg region), smp book design

 • Certified media designer (since 2000)